 An advertisement is where they pay you to sell their product or service (i.e., “Visit blah blah blah dot com and get 50% off your first order”).
 A sponsorship is where they pay you to mention them (i.e., “I want to give a shout out to Blah Blah Blah Dot Com for sponsoring this episode”).

 Sponsorships are often, but not always, done via paid ads at the beginning, middle or end of an episode, which means you should spend some time thinking about how sponsorships would fit into your audience’s experience and your style of podcasting before deciding how you want to do yours.

 2. Monetizing Your Podcast – Affiliate Income

-If you have a podcast then it’s likely you’re already making money with your podcast in one way or another.
+If you have a podcast then it is likely you are already making money with your podcast in one way or another.
 This could be through sponsorships, donations, or even just by selling your own products.

-There are also many other ways to make money with a podcast that you might not have even considered before.
-In this blog post I’d like to talk about one of these methods: affiliate income.
+There re also many other ways to make money with a podcast that you might not have even considered before.
+In this blog post I would like to talk about one of these methods: affiliate income.

 This is where you get paid for recommending another product or service.
-It’s a great way to make some extra revenue without too much effort, and it can often be more profitable than running ads on your podcast.
+It is a great way to make some extra revenue without too much effort, and it can often be more profitable than running ads on your podcast.